klinger.bib

 pdf = {http://www.romanklinger.de/publications/CevherZepfKlinger2019.pdf},

-url = {https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_16.pdf},
+url = {https://konvens.org/proceedings/2019/papers/KONVENS2019_paper_16.pdf},

-internaltype = {conf}
+internaltype = {conferenceproc},

 }